civicrm/civicrm-dev-docs/docs/framework/civireport.md

 ### function `groupBy()`

 This is where you define the grouping clauses by setting `$this->_groupBy` to an SQL string.
-It is also important that if you are overriding the `groupBy` function to call the following function just as you about to generate the group by string `CRM_Contact_BAO_Query::getGroupByFromSelectColumns($this->_selectClauses, $this->_groupByArray);`.
-The purposes of that is to ensure that all the groupBy columns are in the Select SQL, This is important because in Mysql 5.7 it can error out if you try and group by a column that isn't in the select statement.

-### function `alter_display()`
+### function `alterDisplay()`

 This is where you can reformat column values to be links and such.

-It also seems to be where you replace values with labels, as opposed to doing it in the SQL.
+You may also replace labels etc in this function - although the parent function will do most of that for you if your metadata is correct.

 ### function `statistics()`